TTCDist: Fast Distance Estimation From an Active Monocular Camera Using Time-to-Contact: Related Work

 \subsubsection{Time-to-contact}

-One of the earliest works to discuss how time-to-contact $\tau$ can be used in control tasks is \cite{lee1976theory}.
-It provides a mathematical analysis on how time-to-contact, $\tau$, could be used by humans driving a vehicle to judge when to start braking and how to control ongoing braking.
-The idea was further developed to create a ``General Tau Theory'' to understand how human's might perform control for a wide variety of tasks \cite{leegeneral2009}.
+One of the earliest works to discuss how time-to-contact $\tau$ can be used in control tasks came from psychology. \cite{lee1976theory} provided an analysis of how time-to-contact, $\tau$, obtained from vision, could be used by drivers to control braking a vehicle.
+The idea was generalized to other perception modalities into a ``General Tau Theory'' in \cite{leegeneral2009}.

-Because of its intuitive formulation, $\tau$ has also been the subject of many studies in computer vision and robotics. \cite{Sikorski2021} showed how to land a spacecraft using event cameras by computing $\tau$ from the divergence of optical flow. \cite{walters2021evreflex} fuses information from a depth camera and $\tau$ to compute ``time-to-impact'' which can in-turn be used to dodge dynamic obstacles without prior knowledge of scene geometry or obstacles.
+Because of its intuitive formulation, $\tau$ has also been the subject of many studies in robotics. \cite{Sikorski2021} showed how to land a spacecraft using event cameras by computing $\tau$ from the divergence of optical flow. \cite{walters2021evreflex} fuses information from a depth camera and $\tau$ to compute ``time-to-impact'' which can in-turn be used to dodge dynamic obstacles.
 In robotics, most methods that perform optical flow based control use initial height estimates either implicitly or explicitly, as remarked in \cite{ho2017distance}.
-To this end, \cite{ho2017distance} proposed to fuse control effort with flow divergence or $\tau$ with an extended Kalman filter in order to recover depth.
-Another strategy exploits the instability that manifests at certain heights when performing $\tau$ control with fixed gain feedback to estimate depth \cite{de2015distance}.
-In the context of self driving cars, BinaryTTC \cite{badki2021binary} proposed a network to predict per-pixel $\tau$ with arbitrarily fine quantization to achieve real-time performance.
-Finally, it is important to note that $\tau$ can be efficiently computed when the scene under consideration is planar in nature \cite{horn2007time}.
+To this end, \cite{ho2017distance} proposed to fuse control effort and time-to-contact with an extended Kalman filter which estimated depth.
+Another strategy exploits the instability that manifests at certain heights when performing direct $\tau$ control with fixed gain feedback to estimate depth \cite{de2015distance}.
+In the context of self-driving cars, BinaryTTC \cite{badki2021binary} proposed a network to predict per-pixel $\tau$.
+Recently, EV-Catcher caught fast-moving objects using a network to predict time-to-contact and the current position of a moving object \cite{Wang2022EVcatch}.
+Finally, it is important to note that $\tau$ can be efficiently computed when the scene under consideration is planar \cite{horn2007time}.